engperini/Search_AIChat/README.md

 # ChatBot with AI using OpenAI Function Calling Structure

 This is a Python ChatBot application that leverages the OpenAI GPT-3.5 Turbo model for conversation.
-It allows users to interact with the ChatBot, which can perform various functions based on user queries also recent events on internet.
+It allows users to interact with the ChatBot, which can perform various functions based on user queries and recent internet events.

 ## Table of Contents
 1. [Getting Started](#getting-started)